apache/logging-flume/source/sphinx/index.rst

 Flume 1.11.0 is stable, production-ready software, and is backwards-compatible with previous versions of the Flume 1.x codeline.

-This version of Flume adds the automatic module name to the manifest of the various Flume jars allowing them to be usable in applications using the Java Platform Module System.
+This version of Flume adds support for deploying Flume as a Spring Boot application, adds support to the Kafka source and sink for passing the Kafka timestamp and headers, and allows SSL hostname verification to be disabled in the Kafka source and sink.

 The full change log and documentation are available on the `Flume 1.11.0 release page <releases/1.11.0.html>`__.